bowen-wu/postgraduate/english/word/core/Unit19-2.md

 - crash 😔
     - n. 崩溃；暴跌；坠机
     - car crash 车祸
-    - The crash of EgyptAir Flight 804 terrorists may have downed over the Mediterranean Sea，provides another tragic reminder of why.
+    - The **crash** of EgyptAir Flight 804, which terrorists may have downed over the Mediterranean Sea, provides another tragic reminder of why.
+    - The **crash** stresses the urgency to strengthen security worldwide.

 ## leak